aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

 ---
 ## 1. Source
-The Game Analytics Pipeline Guidance can accept from any HTTP/HTTPS REST based sources, such as Game Clients, Game Servers, or Backend services.
+The Game Analytics Pipeline Guidance can accept from any HTTP/HTTPS REST supported sources, such as Game Clients, Game Servers, or Backend services.
 Refer to the [API Reference Page](./references/api-reference.md) and [Getting Started Guide](./getting-started.md) on how to send events to the endpoint.

 ![Architecture-Verbose-Source](media/architecture-verbose-source.png)